Rokib-Uddin/android_ci/README.md

-##Android CI (github IC)
+# Android CI (github IC)

-You can use this for building your Android app within your CI.
+Use this .yml file in you git repo to initiate android CI pipeline